hirayaku/GNN-on-Storage/README.md

 logger.info("Gathering completes")
 ```

-### One reason why torch datapipes failed

 Torch datapipes are composable and promising, yet it failed.
 One reason I suspect the cause of failure: it's really SLOW.

 It's slow due to the excessive decorating code.
 The core concept of torchdata is simple: datapipe graphs with each stage expressed as a python iterator.
-Note that iterating over a minimal iterator in python is in no case slow: for example, traversing a million-item list takes only 5~10 ns per iteration.
-Adopting the generator pattern brings flexibility in implementing datapipe stages but at a cost, generally leading to a 5~10x slowdown.
+Note that iterating over a minimal iterator in python is in no case slow: for example, traversing a million-item list takes only 5\~10 ns per iteration.
+Adopting the generator pattern brings flexibility in implementing datapipe stages but at a cost, generally leading to a 5\~10x slowdown.
 Yet, up till now, we can still tolerate it somehow.

 It's the additional things that pytorch does that makes things intolerable.
 PyTorch datapipes by default has a lot of decorative code revolving around the core `send`/`yield` loop, which make things **~100x slower**.
 This overhead applies to all datapipe stages, which really sinks the datapipe performance at runtime.